 This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

-The FTSE100 was able to stage some form of recovery this week on the back of positive sentiment in the market which arose from expectations that the various stimulus packages from the Bank of England and the US government would start to kick in.
+The UK 100 was able to stage some form of recovery this week on the back of positive sentiment in the market which arose from expectations that the various stimulus packages from the Bank of England and the US government would start to kick in.
 However, upside moves remained limited due to the expanding scope of the coronavirus outbreak in the UK.

-The FTSE 100 is presently down 1.58% on the day, dragged down majorly by insurance stocks which are reacting negatively to the decision by EU insurers to stop payment of dividends in an attempt to cushion against the economic shocks caused by the coronavirus pandemic.
+The UK 100 is presently down 1.58% on the day, dragged down majorly by insurance stocks which are reacting negatively to the decision by EU insurers to stop payment of dividends in an attempt to cushion against the economic shocks caused by the coronavirus pandemic.

-The FTSE 100 was initially dragged down earlier in the week by oil majors, who have borne the brunt of the steep falls in the prices of the crude oil benchmarks.
+The UK 100 was initially dragged down earlier in the week by oil majors, who have borne the brunt of the steep falls in the prices of the crude oil benchmarks.
 However, renewed optimism about a meeting between Saudi Arabia and Russia to agree on production cuts as mandated by President Donald Trump lifted crude oil prices on Thursday, putting some oil stocks into the gainers’ list for the week.

 The top gainers’ list for the week are: